NVIDIA/aistore/docs/get_batch.md

 With indexing and/or client-provided range metadata, GetBatch can seek much closer to the requested data and read only the required bytes.

-For large shards, especially when requested files are located deep inside the archive, this can improve retrieval latency by orders of magnitude.
+For large TAR objects, especially when requested files are located deep inside the archive, this can improve retrieval latency by orders of magnitude.

 ---